JasmeetSinghBali/JSentrix/nuances/DEV.md

     metadata={"error": str(e)},
     judge_id=f"err-{uuid.uuid4()}"
 )
-the above JudgeOutput will be passed to the summarizer finally to create a report and bg worker that sends that to the ui for now via forward event/ here it could be passed to concerned superadmin/admin, bank staff emails also
+the above JudgeOutput will be passed to the summarizer finally to create a report and then store the txn+report in the qdrant memory store tagged with new flag "ND: true" and a bg worker that sends this ND txn + report to the ui for now via forward event/ here it could be passed to concerned superadmin/admin, bank staff emails.

-Phase 7: Memory Event Storage Agent/Service
+Phase 7: Memory Event Storage
-Build a dedicated agent/service for storing memory events in Qdrant.
+storing memory events in Qdrant. ✅

-Ensure non-blocking, scalable operation (async/offloaded).
+Ensure non-blocking, scalable operation (async/offloaded).✅

-Store embeddings and metadata for future retrieval.
+Store embeddings and metadata for future retrieval. ✅

 Phase 8: Notification & Reporting Microservice (Go + Kafka) ✅
 Design a minimal, robust Go Fiber microservice. ✅